Dwarf Hamster Information

 Personality

 This hamster is very active.
-Since - like all dwarf hamsters - they are nocturnal, this means they'll start running around on their wheel at night time.
+Since - like all dwarf hamsters - they are nocturnal, this means they'll start running around on their wheel at nighttime.
 This can be distracting for light sleepers, so it might be wise to place your pet in a more neutral room, or to remove the wheel before going to bed, or to buy a quiet wheel and maintain it so it doesn't rust quickly.

 These dwarf hamsters can fight, though often won't if they were all raised from a young age.